geode-sdk/mods/mods-v2/raydeeux.controlvanillasfx/about.md

 <cr>To repeat: In order to change the volume of vanilla GD's sound effects, open this mod's custom settings.</c>

-This mod is exclusive to Windows.
+This mod is licensed under LGPLv2.